-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs AACSB: Analytic thinking

-23) Refer to Figure 2-11.
-Which two arrows in the diagram depict the following transaction: Dorian Gray hires "Wild Oscar", a professional portrait artist, to paint his picture.
+29) Refer to Figure 2-19.
+Which two arrows in the diagram depict the following transaction: Dorian Gray hires "Wild Oscar," a professional portrait artist, to paint his picture.